 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Here are the best ways to transfer money internationally for cheap.
+Here are the best ways to transfer money internationally from Canada.

 Looking to send money internationally?
 Here’s what you need to know about ways to send money overseas, the importance of exchange rates and how to manage your costs.